Neil Robertson: Tearful world number one sets new targets

 Just eight players have ever achieved the Triple Crown, while Steve Davis, Mark Williams and Stephen Hendry are the only men to have completed the feat in the same season.

-And the current campaign has started well for the Melbourne-born player, reaching the Australian Open final and winning the Wuxi Classic in China, before the weekend victory in York, where he was watched by his mother Alison.
+And the current campaign has started well for the Melbourne-born player, and before the weekend victory in York, where he was watched by his mother Alison.

 "The way I've played over the past six or seven months, I think I really deserved to win the UK," he said.
 "I'm really satisfied with how the whole year has gone."